johe123qwe/github-trending/README.md

 ## Css

+* 【2024-10-07】[SurajPratap10 / Imagine_AI](https://github.com/SurajPratap10/Imagine_AI) - The IMAGINE - AI, which is built using the OpenAI API library DALL-E 2, aims to solve the problem of limited creativity and imagination.
+This is a fully mobile responsive image generator built with Node.js and Express that uses OpenAI's Dall-E models to generate images.
 * 【2024-10-03】[aslams2020 / Stark-Tech-Portfolio](https://github.com/aslams2020/Stark-Tech-Portfolio) - A tribute to Iron Man!
 This portfolio website is inspired by the iconic character Tony Stark and is designed to showcase various projects, skills, and experiences in a sleek and modern interface, reflecting the high-tech and innovative spirit of Stark Industries.
 * 【2024-09-20】[zhaohuabing / hugo-theme-cleanwhite](https://github.com/zhaohuabing/hugo-theme-cleanwhite) - A clean, elegant blog theme for hugo
 * 【2024-09-20】[shanselman / firsttimersonly](https://github.com/shanselman/firsttimersonly) - The Repository for the FirstTimersOnly movement in Open Source.
 We want projects to reserve some issues for newbies.